What foods should I eat to improve my mood and lower stress levels?

 Top 6 Stress Fueling Foods

-Foods that seem healthy such as fat free flavoured yoghurts – one of my bugbears - yes they’re fat free but they’re loaded with sugar, so better off eating full fat.
+Foods that seem healthy such as fat free flavoured yoghurts – one of my bugbears - yes they’re fat free but they make up for that loss of taste with sugar, so better off eating full fat.
 If you need the sweetness then add actual fresh fruits rather than over-processed jams.
 Another one is Dried fruit - often over-eaten as they’re not particularly filling.
 But be careful as they generally have more sugar than their fresh fruit original self.

 High sodium foods – this makes the body attract liquid which puts extra pressure on your organs and makes you feel bloated leading to a sapping of energy.